ailhanli/flight-search-api/README.md

 Welcome the Flight Search API

-This project is developed for Toki Games assesment and it uses below URLS to fetch flights;
+This project is developed for TokiGames assessment and it uses below URLS to fetch flights;

 https://tokigames-challenge.herokuapp.com/api/flights/cheap